tibetan-nlp/annodoc/index.md

 The same logic applies to the omission of *obj*.
 Provided *iobj* is present, then *obj* is inferred, since two-place predicates must have an *nsubj* and an *obj*.
+Unfortunately, this reasoning does not allow us to distinguish between a three-place predicate with a missing *iobj* and a two-place predicate.

-However, this reasoning does not allow us to distinguish between a three-place predicate with a missing *iobj* and a two-place predicate.
 We do not yet know  whether this situation arises in practice - that is, whether or not we will need to distinguish, for the same lemma, between two-place and three-place valency variants.

 ## Multiword expressions